Pressure at infinity and strong positive recurrence in negative curvature

 \end{theo}

-By Corollary~\ref{cor:half-thm-Gur-geom}, it is enough to prove the inequality $\PGur^\infty(F) \geq \delta_\Gamma^\infty(F)$. \begin{proof} The set of periodic orbits of the geodesic flow is in $1-1$ correspondence with the set of conjugacy classes of hyperbolic elements of $\Gamma$.
+By Corollary~\ref{cor:half-thm-Gur-geom}, it is enough to prove the inequality $\PGur^\infty(F) \geq \delta_\Gamma^\infty(F)$. \begin{proof} The set of periodic orbits of the geodesic flow (counted with locally bounded multiplicities in the orbifold case) is in $1-1$ correspondence with the set of conjugacy classes of hyperbolic elements of $\Gamma$.
 Let us recall how.
-Given a periodic orbit $p\subset T^1M$, its preimage $p_\Gamma^{-1}(p)\subset T^1\widetilde M$ is a countable union of orbits of the geodesic flow on $T^1\widetilde M$.
-Each of these orbits projects on $\widetilde M$ to the axis of a hyperbolic element of $\Gamma$, which is unique when requiring that this element translates along the axis with translation length equal to $\ell(p)$, and in the direction given by the direction of $(g^t)_{t>0}$ on this orbit.
-The hyperbolic elements associated to $p$ in this way are all conjugated.
+Given a periodic orbit $p\subset T^1M$, its preimage $p_\Gamma^{-1}(p)\subset T^1\tilde M$ is a countable union of orbits of the geodesic flow on $T^1\tilde M$.
+Each of these orbits projects on $\tilde M$ to the translation axis of a hyperbolic element of $\Gamma$, which is unique (modulo the pointwise stabilizer of their axis) when requiring that this element translates along the axis with translation length equal to $\ell(p)$, and in the direction given by the direction of $(g^t)_{t>0}$ on this orbit.
+The number of conjugacy classes of hyperbolic elements (modulo the pointwise stabilizer of their axis) associated with $p$ in this way is equal to the multiplicity of $p$.